particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/device-blinking-red-yellow-or-frozenno-led.md

 * attempting the CLI command `particle usb dfu`
 * opening a Serial connection with a Serial Terminal Emulator (like [CoolTerm](https://freeware.the-meiers.org/) (Mac) or PuTTY (Windows), setting the baud rate of said connection to 14400 and pressing connect.
 This magic baud rate kicks the device into DFU mode.
-* opening a Support Ticket to discuss further!

  Once your device is in DFU Mode, enter the following commands in the Command Line: